US Sanctions 400 Entities, Including Russian and Chinese Companies, for Aiding Russia’s War

 0:00

 Several of these are companies that supply materials such as machine tools and electronic components to the Russian military, but the targets are wide-ranging.
-The Treasury Department stated it has also targeted Russia’s projected revenue from metals and mining and the technology needed to run the Russian financial sector.
+The Treasury Department stated that it has also targeted Russia’s projected revenue from metals and mining and the technology needed to run the Russian financial sector.

 China Supplying Russian Military

-Earlier this year, U.S. Secretary of State Antony Blinken met with CCP leader Xi Jinping and again raised concerns about the CCP supporting the Russian military.
+Earlier this year, Secretary of State Antony Blinken met with CCP leader Xi Jinping and again raised concerns about the CCP supporting the Russian military.
 In response, a Chinese Foreign Ministry spokesperson said the United States should “stop scapegoating China.”

 The Treasury and State departments on Aug.
-23 identified and sanctioned several Chinese companies supplying the Russian military, including Hong Kong-based Smart Kit, which has shipped chip-making machines to Russia’s Inzhiniring Grupp; and Hong Kong-based Siliborn, which shipped electronic integrated circuits to a Russian robotics company on a U.S. blacklist.
+23 identified and sanctioned several Chinese companies supplying the Russian military, including Hong Kong-based Smart Kit, which has shipped chip-making machines to Russia’s Inzhiniring Grupp, and Hong Kong-based Siliborn, which shipped electronic integrated circuits to a Russian robotics company on a U.S. blacklist.

 Other companies include Hong Kong- and China-based electronics companies sending machine tools, circuits, engines, and millions of dollars worth of other technological tools to Russian companies involved in manufacturing drones, chips, and other electronic equipment used by the military.
 Several of the Russian companies buying these materials were already on U.S. blacklists.